oo23abq/Audio-Signal-Conditioning-Pipeline/README.md

 # Precision, Analogue Signal Conditioning Board for ADC Aquisition
-A completely analogue, front‑end signal chain (HPF → LPF → ADC driver) for high‑resolution AD4695 acquisition with VMID biasing
-Simulated and verified in LTspice & designed in KICAD.
+A completely analogue, front‑end signal chain for a high (16-bit) resolution AD4695 ADC model with VMID biasing Simulated and verified in LTspice & designed in KICAD.

 **Overview**